CodeYourFuture/fundamentals-course/lesson-3.md

 # Intro to Programming 3

-## Intro to JS

-You've been introduced to JavaScript in the Khan Academy course, now we'll build on that to show more of JavaScript.

-## Microbit Workshop

-Microbits are tiny computers that you can program to turn on and off coloured lights and even play music.
-They are a fun way to learn programming!
-Neill will give a short workshop on how to use and program them.

-## Help with Homework Exercises

-Another opportunity to ask questions about last week's homework.
-If you would like some assistance on any of the exercises, the teaching assistants will be available to help.
+## Khan Academy Projects

+The Khan Academy course includes some _projects_.
+Pick your 2 favourite projects and think about how you would improve them.
+Maybe you want to add more food to the dinner plate.
+We'll be working in groups to help make those changes together.
+The teaching assistants will also be available to help your group if you're stuck.

 ## Pairing session